Introducing this Guide

 Where to Go on a Meditation Retreat in the United States

 Here I will only be talking about the Vipassana / Theravada / Insight Meditation tradition.
-As a historical backdrop, this tradition is widespread through Southeast Asia, and began entering the United States in the 1970s.
+As a historical backdrop, this tradition is widespread in Southeast Asia, and began entering the United States in the 1970s.
 It’s tough to divide it up precisely, but there are basically four major streams that have brought this tradition to the United States.

 In 1975, the Insight Meditation Society was formed in Barre, Massachusetts.
 It has since opened up a sister branch called Spirit Rock near San Francisco, California.
 These two centers were founded by people who logged many years of intensive practice at monasteries in Asia.